User319183/Pyfuscator/README.md

 - **Intricate Control Flow Obfuscation**: Pyfuscator intricately wraps `If` and `For` statements in additional control flow structures, further obfuscating the code logic.
 - **Strategic Dead Code Injection**: Pyfuscator strategically injects dead code into function definitions, creating diversions for anyone attempting to decipher the code.

+## Installation

+1. Clone the Pyfuscator repository to your local machine using `git clone https://github.com/user319183/pyfuscator.git`.
+2. Navigate to the cloned repository using `cd pyfuscator`.
+3. If necessary, set up your environment.
+For example, you might use a virtual environment: `python3 -m venv env` and activate it with `source env/bin/activate`.

 ## Usage Guidelines

-1. Clone the Pyfuscator repository to your local machine.
-2. Execute the `obfuscator.py` script, providing the Python code file you wish to obfuscate as the input.
+1. Execute the `obfuscator.py` script, providing the Python code file you wish to obfuscate as the input: `python obfuscator.py yourfile.py`.
-3. The obfuscated code will be generated and saved to `obfuscated_main.py`.
+2. The obfuscated code will be generated and saved to `obfuscated_main.py`.

+**Disclaimer**: Pyfuscator is designed for use with Python 3.6 and later versions.
+It is currently in a development phase and may contain certain limitations in the obfuscation process.
+We are actively working on addressing these issues.
+Additionally, there are known issues with unit tests failing.
+We recommend using Pyfuscator in a testing environment until these issues are resolved.
+Your patience and understanding are appreciated.

 ## Dependencies